Below is a brief overview by category of the most common Western medicines for arthritis pain relief.

 Several things to be aware of when using aspirin:

-- Most serious side effect is gastric ulceration and subsequent perforation.
+- The most serious side effect is gastric ulceration and subsequent perforation.
 Gastric ulceration can resolve with discontinuation of the aspirin.

 - Perforation is much more serious and can result in death.

-- Drugs that should not be used with aspirin include all NSAID’s and prednisone.
+- Do not use or NSAID’s or prednisone with aspirin.
 The side effects of combining these medicines can be disastrous.

-- Enteric-coated and buffered aspirin lessens stomach discomfort in dogs.
+- Enteric-coated and buffered aspirin lessen stomach discomfort in dogs.
 This fact is debatable but is my recommendation.